reiterus/microapi-secure/README.md

 **nothing superfluous** in your code.

 ### Features of MicroApi Secure out of the box
+- ability to
-- ability to create secure endpoints
+  - create secure endpoints
+  - use JWT-tokens
 - authentication examples `base`, `json` and `token`
 - example of using a provider
   - **in-memory**